-It's amazing how many live streams, video tutorials, and other brilliant online activities there have been in lockdown - and the internet is such a constant presence in my life, it's easy to forget that many people go without it.
+It's amazing how many live streams, video tutorials, and other brilliant online activities there have been since we first went into lockdown - and the internet is such a constant presence in my life, it's easy to forget that many people go without it.
 In fact, in 2018 the Office of National Statistics put that number at more than 7 million people.

-That's why I'm delighted to have been chosen as one of the ten artists working on 10x10 Creative Gateshead, a project to design and distribute creative activity booklets that will support the wellbeing of community members in this time of lockdown, who have little access to digital technology.
-Each of the artists will work with a Gateshead-based organisation to create a fun and engaging activity to be included.
+That's why I was delighted to be chosen as one of the ten artists for 10x10 Creative Gateshead, a project to design and distribute creative activity booklets that will support the wellbeing of community members who have little access to digital technology.
+Each of the artists worked with a Gateshead-based community organisation to create a fun and engaging activity to be included in the booklets.

 I was paired with a lovely lady called Michelle who runs an organisation called Creative Youth Opportunities.
 CYO 'uses art in all its forms to enrich the lives of children & young people', and so together we decided I would create a writing activity focusing on nature and the environment, something that's been so important to all of our wellbeing during lockdown.
 I can't imagine how isolating the past year has been for people who have little or no access to outdoor space, or people who are clinically vulnerable and have been shielding.